thanos-io/thanos-parquet-gateway/README.md

 * expose a subset of the Prometheus HTTP API on port 9090
 * expose an Thanos Info and Query gRPC service on port 9091

-You can now query it by pointing a Thanos Querier at it or through curl as such:
+You can now query it by pointing a Thanos Querier at it or through curl:

 ```bash
 curl 'http://0.0.0.0:9000/api/v1/query' \